Nastas95/SteamClip/README.md

 # **USAGE**

-1. Run the script by double clicking it
+1. Run the script by double clicking it.
 If you have multiple Steam profiles, the script will ask you to select the correct SteamID.

 2. After selecting the SteamID, an available list of clips will be shown.
 3. Select a clip and an interactive preview will be displayed.